History of Norsk Data: Boom

 The company's struggle to bring the ND-500 to market as an effective competitor to the VAX affected its relationships with universities and academia, particularly with the company's reluctance to acknowledge the significance of Unix and its benefits for the sector.
 In failing to cultivate closer links with academia, the company failed to recognise the broader significance of Unix and associated interoperability standards at an early stage, impairing its strategy later on.
 However, sales to technical and scientific customers persisted, with a major customer for the ND-500 being the Joint European Torus (JET) project, which took delivery of twenty-seven ND-100 and ND-500 units.
 JET would eventually transition to a mixture of SPARCserver and X terminal products, beginning a 200 man-year migration effort over a two-year period in 1992.

 Development of the ND-5000 started before the ND-500 was completed, with the aim of using newer hardware technologies to reduce the production cost of each system in higher production volumes.
 Crucially, such technologies would also remedy the limitations on performance experienced by the ND-500 series, permitting a scaling of performance to meet market demands.
 Thus, the company's Samson architecture ND-5000 machines employed CMOS gate arrays fabricated by LSI Logic.
 This technological migration entailed the adoption of electronic design automation tools for integrated circuit design, along with a process involving two-month fabrication cycles, substantially increasing development costs and potentially introducing costly delays upon design errors being made.
 The higher integration achieved permitted a halving of component count and a reduction in printed circuit boards from 21 to 3, with boards being interconnected to reduce signal distances and thus facilitate elevated clock frequencies.

-Despite the fortuitous adoption of CMOS technology, mitigating power consumption and heat dissipation issues, Norsk Data's designers continued to reject the adoption of "fashionable" RISC techniques in processor design, claiming a higher throughput for complex instructions in the ND-5000 architecture than that attained for "simple" instructions in competing RISC designs such as Hewlett-Packard's emerging PA-RISC architecture.
+Despite the fortuitous adoption of CMOS technology, mitigating power consumption and heat dissipation issues, Norsk Data's designers continued to publicly reject the adoption of "fashionable" RISC techniques in processor design, claiming a higher throughput for complex instructions in the ND-5000 architecture than that attained for "simple" instructions in competing RISC designs such as Hewlett-Packard's emerging PA-RISC architecture.
+However, like various RISC architectures, the ND-5000 architecture employed a four-stage pipeline and emphasised single-cycle instructions for "full-speed" execution.
 Such was the company's confidence that it publicly aired observations that several US-based minicomputer vendors were entering a period of serious hardship and that the company was considering the possibility of acquiring one of them, selling its own systems to the European customers of the acquired company while using it as a marketing vehicle in the US.
 It also continued to regard Unix as a niche product, of significance only in the Swedish defence market.